hessah790947/git/README.md

 this project and README file was created on 23/08/2021

 ### Project Title
-explore US bikeshare data project
+explore US bikeshare data project refactoring

 ### Description
 a program displays bikeshare company data for three cities by filtering on three categories that user input chooses. filtering based on which city and by month or day.